VsBrainy/VsBrainy/README.md

 ## Other info
 Feel free to clone this repo for your own mods if you'd like, just be sure to credit.

-### Branches
-- Stable branch - Latest stable release
-- Main Branch - Stable enough, may receive some more updates compared to Stable
-- Dev Branch - Unstable, spoilers about.